What’s Next For The Talcum Powder Litigation?

 In early October, a California judge coordinated baby powder cancer cases within the state to promote a quicker resolution of claims.
 It is anticipated the coordinated litigation will grow to several thousand in number.
 Plaintiffs in the California litigation just concluded a status conference discussing a number of issues and are slowly making their way through proceedings.

 While these three consolidated litigations formed in response to baby powder lawsuits, several additional lawsuits have been filed in states around the country.
 One of these is a Philadelphia lawsuit, which will proceed in Pennsylvania state court.
 In addition to the Philadelphia lawsuit, 10 more baby powder lawsuits have been filed in Delaware, and plaintiffs asked for a coordinated docket there as well.

 Although baby powder cancer lawsuits are spread out around the country, they will have a heavy impact on each other as they proceed.
 With the next baby powder trial scheduled for July, Johnson & Johnson might decide to settle all of its talc cases rather than risk another multimillion-dollar verdict in any of the litigations.

 Blizzard & Nabers: Talc Powder Attorneys

-The experienced attorneys at Blizzard & Nabers handle lawsuits against talcum powder product manufacturers across the country.
+The experienced attorneys at Blizzard Law PLLC handle lawsuits against talcum powder product manufacturers across the country.
 If you or someone you know has been diagnosed with ovarian cancer after using talcum powder, please call us to speak with an attorney today.
 Our consultations are free and confidential.